 Ensure that the access rights to your server are set appropriately, for example to trust connections from whichever machine(s) will be used to run the TraP.
-This is done by editing pg_hba.conf.
+This is done by editing pg_hba.conf, and can be verified by connecting with the command line tool psql.